pinzonjulian/button-animations/README.md

 ## Prep

-1. Download button-animations.css and button-animations.js
+1. Download button-animations.css and button-animations.js from the dist folder
-2. Add to your proyect as an import or directly in a script tag in your html
+2. Add to your proyect as script and style tags or importing in your js and css files.

 ## Use